bfrgoncalves/INNUENDO_PROCESS_CONTROLLER/README.md

 Performance Computer (HPC), with the help of SLURM process manager.

-In this repository you can find the source code regarding the **INNUENDO process controller** and its associated RESTful API.
+In this repository you can find the source code regarding the **INNUENDO frontend server** and its associated RESTful API.

 > **Installation**

-Information about the platform installation can be found at the documentation.
+Information about the platform installation can be found at the [documentation](https://innuendo.readthedocs.io/).

 > **Source code**